Ale-JRD/Trads/content/post/index-T1.md

 In her hands, she held a plate covered with cloth.

-「It doesn’t seem like you’re an assassin or anything like that.
-Your way of hiding your presence is too poor.」
+“It doesn’t seem like you’re an assassin or anything like that.
+Your way of hiding your presence is too poor.”

-「I see, it seems I need to train. …Let give my greetings first.
+“I see, it seems I need to train. …Let give my greetings first.
 I am Angela Luxinova, the leader of the White Rose Knights.
-I’ve heard that you’ve been a great help to Widele and my subordinates, Rei-sama…thank you.」
+I’ve heard that you’ve been a great help to Widele and my subordinates, Rei-sama…thank you.”

-「No, don’t worry about ti.
+“No, don’t worry about ti.
 It’s true that we’ve benefited from it in various ways.
-And, it’s thanks to Widle that I was able to come to the Imperial Capital.」
+And, it’s thanks to Widle that I was able to come to the Imperial Capital.”

-「Fufu, you certainly seem to have the personality that Widele told me about.
-I’m still a noble after all.」
+“Fufu, you certainly seem to have the personality that Widele told me about.
+I’m still a noble after all.”

 Although Angela said she was a noble, the expression on her face showed that she was rather interested by Rei’s seeming lack of care for the matter.